Batman railway station

-Batman railway station is located on the Upfield line in Victoria, Australia.
-It serves the northern Melbourne suburb of Coburg North, and it opened on 8 October 1889 as Bell Park.
-It closed on 13 July 1903, and reopened again on 1 October 1914 as Batman.
+Batman railway station is a commuter railway station on the Upfield line, part of the Melbourne railway network.
+It serves the northern suburb of Coburg North in Melbourne, Victoria, Australia.
+Batman station is a ground level unstaffed station, featuring an island platform.
+It opened on 8 October 1889, with the current station provided in 1959.
+It initially closed on 13 July 1903, then reopened on 1 October 1914.

+Initially opened as Bell Park, the station was given its current name of Batman on 1 October 1914.

 History

-Batman station opened on 8 October 1889, when the railway line was extended from Coburg to Somerton.
+Batman station opened when the railway line was extended from Coburg to Somerton.
 It was named after one of the founders of Melbourne, John Batman.

+In 1920, a siding for the former Lincoln Mills knitting works on Gaffney Street was provided.
 In 1959, the current island platform was provided, when the line was duplicated between Coburg and Fawkner.

-In 1920, a siding that once existing for the former Lincoln Mills knitting works on Gaffney Street was provided, and was abolished in 1970, along with the associated signal discs and posts.
+In 1970, the siding serving the Lincoln Mills knitting works was abolished, along with the associated signal discs and posts.
 In 1982, a crossover at the station was abolished, along with a number of signals and levers.

-A disused signal box is located at the Up end of the station, which was provided in 1935, along with interlocked gates at the Gaffney Street level crossing.
-In the late 1990s, the gates were replaced with boom barriers, when the Upfield line was upgraded.
+There is a disused signal box at the up end of the station, which was provided in 1935, controlling interlocked gates at the Gaffney Street level crossing.
+In 1998, the gates were replaced with boom barriers, when the Upfield line was upgraded.

 Platforms and services

 Batman has one island platform with two faces.
-It is serviced by Metro Trains' Upfield line services.
+It is served by Upfield line trains.